vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $f(x) = {\binom{n}{x}}p^{x}(1-p)^{n-x}$

-where $p$ is a probability of success in a single experiment, $k$ is the number of expected successes, $n$ is the number or experiments, and where
+where $p$ is a probability of success in a single experiment, $x$ is the number of expected successes, $n$ is the number or experiments, and where

 &nbsp;&nbsp;&nbsp;&nbsp;
 $\binom{n}{x} = \frac{n!}{x!(n-x)!}$